Complicated or complex – knowing the difference is important

 Getting people to work collectively in a coordinated fashion in areas such as poverty alleviation or catchment management is therefore better seen by agencies as a complex, rather than a complicated problem – a fact many managers are happy to acknowledge …. but somehow this acknowledgement often does not translate into different management and leadership practice.

 Indicators of progress in managing a complicated system are directly linked through cause and effect.
-However, indicators of progress in a complex system are better seen as providing a focus around which different stakeholders can come together and discuss, with a view to potentially changing their practices to improve the way the wider system is trending.
+However, indicators of progress in a complex system are better seen as providing a focus around which different actors can come together and discuss, with a view to potentially changing their practices to improve the way the wider system is trending.
 Understanding this difference has important implications for management action as the table below highlights.
-In many cases people continue to refer to the system they are trying to influence as if it were complicated rather than complex, perhaps because this is a familiar approach, and there is a sense of security in having a blueprint, and fixed milestones.
-Furthermore, it is easier to spend time refining a blueprint than it is to accept that there is much uncertainty about what action is required and what outcomes will be achieved.
+In many cases people continue to refer to the system they are trying to influence as if it were complicated rather than complex, perhaps because this is a familiar approach, and there is a sense of security in having a plan, and fixed milestones.
+Furthermore, it is easier to spend time refining a plan than it is to accept that there is much uncertainty about what action is required and what outcomes will be achieved.
 When dealing with a complex system, it is better to conduct a range of smaller innovations and find ways to constantly evaluate and learn from the results and adjust the next steps rather than to work to a set plan.

 The art of management and leadership lies in having an array of approaches, and being aware of when to use which approach.
 Most situations will have simple, complicated and complex system types present, and there may well be multiple systems involved.
 What is important is distinguishing between system types, and managing each in the appropriate way.
 Table 1 looks at different leadership roles that can be employed depending on whether one is dealing with a complicated or complex system.